The Informed Philanthropic Advisor: Missing Out on These Conversations with Your Clients? It Could Cost You!

 A philanthropic advisor is a vital resource for clients of all backgrounds—from those lacking detailed knowledge in the space, to those who have the experience and understanding, but may not have the time required to carry out the legwork on their own.

-But did you know that negating to engage in one very important discussion with your clients could actually cost you your clients?
+But did you know that negating to engage in important discussions with your clients could actually cost you your clients?
+In this article, we cover important discussions you may wish to have with your clients.

-That’s why we are pleased to engage in the conversation with the release of a new series of guides to aid you, the professional advisor, during every step of the philanthropic process.
+We are pleased to engage in the conversation with the release of a series of guides to aid you, the professional advisor, during every step of the philanthropic process.

 Let’s begin with defining some of the basics principles for professional advisors in the philanthropic space.